heartsentwined/ember-auth/README.md

 * `authAccess`

-when an unauthenticated user accesses the `Auth.Route`, before redirection (if you uses this feature).
+when an unauthenticated user accesses the `Auth.Route`.
+If you uses redirection, the event is emitted before redirection.

 Subscribing to this event: